webdigga/slot-picks/src/articles/frequently-asked-questions.md

 ## Will the adjustment hurt?

 Treatment is usually painless unless an area is swollen.
-If this is the case, your chiropractor will alter the care that you receive.
+If this is the case, your Chiropractor will alter the care that you receive.
 You may also hear a clicking or popping noise.
 This is perfectly normal and commonplace with Chiropractic treatment.
 It is just a gas bubble bursting.

 Some patients also report temporary aches and pains during and after care.
 Again, this is nothing to worry about and is perfectly normal.

-If you are uncomfortable with the techniques being used during your treatment, you should talk to your chiropractor.
+If you are uncomfortable with the techniques being used during your treatment, you should talk to your Chiropractor.

 ## How do Chiropractic techniques differ?

 There are many different Chiropractic techniques.
-Some chiropractors perform joint manipulation using only their hands while others use various instruments.
-Additionally, some chiropractors treat using quick but firm manipulation while others have a lighter touch.
-Chiropractic treatment is largely driven by the individual preferences of both the chiropractor
+Some Chiropractors perform joint manipulation using only their hands while others use various instruments.
+Additionally, some Chiropractors treat using quick but firm manipulation while others have a lighter touch.
+Chiropractic treatment is largely driven by the individual preferences of both the Chiropractor

 and the patient, but adjustment choices are made for clinical reasons.